-The school's Leader nominated as Senior Attendance Champion is Headteacher, Rob Wallace.
+The school's Leader nominated as Senior Attendance Champion is Rob Wallace, Headteacher.
+Parents wishing to discuss attendance issues should contact the relevant form teacher in the first instance.

 The school's objectives to ensure high attendance

 To maintain a whole-school culture which promotes the benefits of high attendance, the school sets out to: